AD-Vega/spektrometer/README.md

             Can be in the interval (0, 50], default 8.
             Each quadrature encoder step translates to
             (<s> * stepper motor steps).

+stop:       Only works while moving to position, aborts the move.
 ```